Skip to main content

 Losing a loved one is always painful.
 But when that loss is caused by someone else’s wrongdoing or negligence, the grief is compounded by anger and a desire for justice.
 If you find yourself in this tragic situation, one of the most important things to understand is the wrongful death statute of limitations.
 This is the legal time limit for filing a wrongful death lawsuit.

-While nothing can undo your loss, a Murrieta wrongful death attorney can seek compensation and hold the responsible parties accountable.
+While nothing can undo your loss, a Bellingham wrongful death attorney can seek compensation and hold the responsible parties accountable.
 However, you must act within the statute of limitations, or you may lose your right to bring a case.
 Keep reading to learn what you need to know about wrongful death statutes of limitations.

 What is a Wrongful Death Lawsuit?